Foofaraw/prympt/README.md

 You can give the template parameter 'movie_review' a specific value, and query the LLM with the prompt.
 The outputs are easily retrieved as properties of the response object:

     # Define value for 'movie_review' template variable
-    movie_review = """
-    A captivating drama that deftly blends mystery with heartfelt emotion.
+    movie_review = "A captivating drama that deftly blends mystery with heartfelt emotion.
 The film follows the story of a troubled detective, Alex Monroe, as he unravels a decades-old mystery that forces him to confront his own past.
-The narrative is rich with twists and turns, keeping the audience engaged from start to finish.
+The narrative is rich with twists and turns, keeping the audience engaged from start to finish."
-    """

     # Set that value in the template variable, and query the LLM with the resulting prompt
     response = prompt(movie_review).query(**model_params)